justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/spacing.md

 {% notification {
     type: "information",
     title: "About Default and Compact",
-    message: "While this is something you should keep in mind, it shouldn’t be taken as a strict rule and can be assessed on a case by case basis.",
+    message: "While this is something you should keep in mind, it shouldn’t be taken as a strict rule and can be assessed on a case by case basis."
-    class: "c-contentPage-notification"
 } %}

 ---